howicodestuff/howicodestuff.github.io/_posts/2017-12-28-organizing-a-presentation.md

-# Organizing a Successful Presentation of a Coding Subject/Project
+---
+layout: post
+title:  "Organizing a Coding Project/Subject Presentation"
+date:   2017-12-28 19:50:00
+categories: General
+excerpt: "Oftentimes, we bring to life an interesting idea or an innovative implementation.
+However, the hidden work is in trying to coordinate and market that idea so that it makes the maximum impact possible."
+---

 Oftentimes, we bring to life an interesting idea or an innovative implementation.
 However, that is only half the work, I would say the fun half.
 The other half involves trying to coordinate and market that idea so that it makes the maximum impact possible.
-This, according to me, and most likely you too, is the half you have to grind.
+This is the half you have to grind.

 In this article we are only going to touch the subject of presenting that idea in a conference or seminar.
 For simplicity, I'm going to assume you have a project you want to present.
 If instead you want to do a seminar on a more abstract subject (MVCs for example, or even how to use a particular MVC) then you can still follow these steps.